Make the MongoDB docs better! We value your opinion. Share your feedback for a chance to win $100.

 Map-reduce is deprecated starting in MongoDB 5.0.

-MongoDB provides the following commands, methods, and operator that perform server-side execution of JavaScript code:
+MongoDB provides the following operators that perform server-side execution of JavaScript code:

 You can specify a JavaScript (.js) file to mongosh to execute the file on the server.
 This is a good technique for performing batch administrative work.
 When you run mongosh on the server, connecting via the localhost interface, the connection is fast with low latency.